ronen/array_floe/README.md

 If no block is given, an enumerator is returned instead.

-The "floe" object's <code>to_s</code> method returns a space-separated list of "first", "last", "odd", and "even" as appropriate:
+The "floe" object's `to_s` method returns a space-separated list of "first", "last", "odd", and "even" as appropriate:

     [:a, :b, :c, :d].each_with_floe.collect{|element, floe| floe.to_s} #=> [ "first even", "odd", "even", "last odd" ]

-<code>floe.to_s</code> is particularly useful to construct CSS classes when generating HTML.
-For
-example, this haml[http://haml-lang.com/] snippet:
+`floe.to_s` is particularly useful to construct CSS classes when generating HTML.
+For example, this [haml](http://haml-lang.com/) snippet:

     %table
     - [:a, :b, :c, :d].each_with_floe do |row, floe|